ThomasSchmitz/ai-optimization/ROADMAP.md

 - ✅ E-commerce optimization strategies for Meta AI
 - ✅ Step-by-step implementation guides for all three pages
 - ✅ Comprehensive optimization checklists
-- ✅ Three illustrative case studies demonstrating results
+- ✅ Resources sections with Meta official documentation and tools
-- ✅ Resources sections with official tools and related guides
+- ✅ Conservative statistics throughout
 - ✅ Updated search-index.json with all three new pages
 - ✅ Updated sitemap.xml with lastmod dates (2025-11-18)